Gold Beach and the British Memorial Day 4

 For her rights and liberty.

 Facts: 1449 British Soldiers died on D-Day.
 The British Memorial contains a statue of every man who died.
 The numbers for missing and wounded were higher.
 They landed on Gold Beach.
 The beach was over 5 miles long.
 It was one of 5 beaches.
 At the end of the day, they had landed 25,000 men.
-To see the memorials and beaches was very touching to think of all the men who fought and sacrificed.
+It was very touching to see the memorials and beaches and to think of all the men who fought and sacrificed.

 Comments